 1 lb ground beef

-1 large beef steak (best cut you can find, loin or Fillet Mignon are better), cut into chunks the size of the tip of your thumb, from the first joint.
+1 large beef steak (any kind, fat trimmed), cut into chunks the size of the tip of your thumb, from the first joint.

-4 large cloves garlic, crushed and finely chopped
+4 to 6 large cloves garlic, crushed and finely chopped

 1 to 2 fresh green chilies, chopped (optional, more if you like it hotter)

 3 tablespoons McCormick Chili Powder (its not hot)